courtiol/matingRhinos/readme.md

 This is the GitHub repository hosting the R package matingRhinos.
-The package will not evolve much in the future because it aims at documenting how we obtained the results for the paper entitled "Mate choice, reproductive success and inbreeding in white rhinos" by Kretzschmar Petra et al. (in prep).
+The package will not evolve much in the future because it aims at documenting how we obtained the results for the paper entitled "Mate choice, reproductive success and inbreeding in white rhinoceros..." by Kretzschmar Petra et al. (in prep).
 The only planned updates are those that will be necessary to maintain compatibility with other packages, so that our code won't break.